 ONRSR acts as a safety watchdog, maintaining a constant presence in the rail industry and using its regulatory powers to facilitate and promote safe rail operations.
 The ATSB has a complementary role to improve safety and public confidence by investigating specific transport accidents.

 It is important to understand that through its investigations the ATSB does not apportion blame for an accident.
-It focusses on what happened in the event of an accident.
+It focuses on what happened in the event of an accident.
 ONRSR has the power to investigate who was at fault and in some cases to prosecute if it believes there has been a breach of the Rail Safety National Law.
 The ATSB and ONRSR may request assistance from each other in the performance of their respective investigation functions.